 Saxenda® is not indicated for the treatment of high blood pressure or high cholesterol.
 It is not known if Saxenda® changes your risk of heart problems or stroke or of death due to heart problems or stroke.

 While you are at rest, Saxenda® can increase your heart rate.
-Tell your health care professional if you feel your heart racing or pounding in your chest and it lasts for several minutes while taking Saxenda®.
+Tell your health care provider if you feel your heart racing or pounding in your chest and it lasts for several minutes while taking Saxenda®.